 Initial Postgraduate Employment & Beyond

-How do I practice as a Speech-Language Pathologist (SLP) after graduation?
+How do I practice as an audiologist after graduation?

-In Washington state, SLP graduates seeking employment must be credentialed by the following agencies:
+In Washington state, audiology graduates seeking employment must be credentialed by the following agencies:

 If Working in a Non-School Setting

 Graduates must be credentialed by the WA State Department of Health (DOH) which establishes licensing requirements for professionals in non-school settings (e.g., hospitals, outpatient clinics, private practices, skilled nursing facilities, birth-to-three facilities, etc.) Practitioners are awarded permits or licenses by the DOH to work.

 Graduates must be credentialed by the Office of the Superintendent of Public Instruction (OSPI) which establishes “teacher requirements” for professionals working in WA schools.
 Practitioners are awarded Educational Staff Associate Certification (ESA) by OSPI to work.